sameernadaf21/aps-portfolio/README.md

 - *Supplier Scorecards*: Evaluates supplier performance based on key metrics.
 - *Contract Management Systems*: Manages and tracks contract obligations and compliance.
 - *Math Algorithms*:
-  - *Fermat's Little Theorem*: Used in cryptographic applications for secure communication with suppliers.[Code](./Fermat.md)
+  - *Fermat's Little Theorem*: Used in cryptographic applications for secure communication with suppliers.
-  - *Catalan Numbers*: Helps in combinatorial optimization problems related to supplier selection.[Code](./catalan.md)
+  - *Catalan Numbers*: Helps in combinatorial optimization problems related to supplier selection.
-  - *Pascal's Triangle and Fibonacci Series*: Used for financial forecasting and inventory replenishment cycles.[Code](./pascal.md)
+  - *Pascal's Triangle and Fibonacci Series*: Used for financial forecasting and inventory replenishment cycles.

 ### 4. 📈 *Supply Chain Analytics*